-Don’t get down when you hear this Sunday’s first reading.
+Don’t get down when you hear today’s first reading.

 Jeremiah is having a bad day.
 He’s a bit overwhelmed with the negative response he is getting when he passes God’s message to the people.
 In short, Jeremiah is having a Jeremiad.